Psion (company): Last years (2010–2012)

 In its last years, Psion made tailored and customized modular variants of its products through its online community, Ingenuity Working.
 Launched in March 2010, Ingenuity Working had more than 35,000 visitors per month within its first six months.

-In January 2011, they launched a new logo, simultaneously removing Teklogix from their operating company name.
+In January 2011, it launched a new logo, simultaneously removing Teklogix from its operating company name.

 Motorola Solutions announced in June 2012 that it had agreed to acquire Psion for $200 million.